-Cyber Fraud Attacks are serious borderless concerns to government, being impacted or exploited from anywhere in the world.
+How to Prevent Cyber Crime or Cyber Fraud Attacks that are serious borderless concerns to government, being impacted or exploited from anywhere in the world.
 Fraud scams need not be sophisticated to be successful in damaging reputation and revenue for all governments, and businesses within.

 Cyber Fraud affects countries, business, and consumers worldwide, and while Cyber Fraud attacks grow in complexity and volume, denial that something needs to be done continues to empower and elevate Cyber Fraud’s exponential destructive growth.

-Here we will discuss where the business process and technology are working, and why it is a present business imperative.
+Here we will discuss how to prevent cyber crime along with the business process and technology that are working, and why it is a present business imperative.

 Cyber Fraud is an active threat, Enterprise Must Keep Pace.